odoo/documentation/content/applications/inventory_and_mrp/inventory/product_management/configure/package.rst

 type to update a package's contained item's location upon updating the package's location.

-To do that, go to :menuselection:`Inventory app --> Configuration --> Operations Types` and select the desired operation that this feature will apply to.
-(May have to set it for multiple)
+To do that, go to :menuselection:`Inventory app --> Configuration --> Operations Types` and select the desired operation this feature will apply to (may have to set it for multiple).

 On the operation type page, in the :guilabel:`Packages` section, tick the :guilabel:`Move Entire Packages` checkbox.